bm2-lab/iGWOS/README.md

 Predict CRISPR/Cas9-induced off-target cleavage sites by integrating OTS prediction tools (CRISPRoff, DeepCRISPR, CFD, MIT, CROP-IT and CCTop).
 The genome encode way can be referred to DeepCRISPR (https://github.com/bm2-lab/DeepCRISPR)

-By inputting the gRNA(s) sequence file and related restrictions, iGWOS precisely predicts the genome-wide OTS list of given gRNAs with specificity scores, and visualizes the genome-wide off-target profile as well as the knock-out risk with a Circos plot.
+By inputting the gRNA(s) sequence file and related restrictions, iGWOS precisely predicts the genome-wide OTS list of given gRNAs with specificity scores, and visualizes the genome-wide off-target profile with a Circos plot.
 ## Requirement
 * python == 3.7
 * pandas == 0.20.1